 Rev 0: Initial version of the document.

-Rev 1:

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbn D0.3 Draft.
 This introduction is not part of the adopted material.